Matgend/Phylo_Imputation/README.md

   * kappa: $\kappa$ value
   * highCor: correlation rate between the "manual" traits and the trait of interest.

-* parameters to simulate the phylogenetic tree under a birth death model
+* Parameters to simulate the phylogenetic tree under a birth death model

-In the csv folder, you can find some examples of CSV files.
+In the `csv` folder, you can find some examples of CSV files.

 ## Missing data insertion